ShouWenWang-Lab/snakemake_DARLIN/QC/README.md

 `CARLIN_max_run_time`: When running on o2, the maximum run time to request, in the unit of hours.

-`sbatch_mode`: Requested partion name when submitting a SLURM job

 ### Getting data from base space

 When the fastq files are not downloaded yet in the `raw_fastq` folder, and the data sits at base space of Illumina, you can provide `project_name` and `project_ID` in `config.yaml` to automaically download the data.